USP Development for Amazon Products: How to Differentiate in Saturated Markets

 The Review Average as an Underestimated USP

 An often-overlooked USP is the review average itself.
 What matters is not the absolute number but the relation to the competition.
-When all competitors sit at 4 stars (3.8-4.2) and you are the only one at 4.5 stars (4.3-4.7), this often has a massive impact on overall performance.
+When all competitors sit at 4 stars (3.8 to 4.2) and you are the only one at 4.5 stars (4.3 to 4.7), this often has a massive impact on overall performance.

 Conversely, even a minimally worse rating can have fatal consequences.
 If your two main competitors are at 4.3 stars and you are at 4.2, the performance impact can be significant.